Stratio/rocket-examples/README.md

 # Sparta examples for developers
-This project is aimed at facilitating  any developer the implementation of their own Sparta plugins through showing diverse examples.
-Featuring all the functionalities included in our SDK, our main goal is that implementing any custom plugin becomes as easy as developing a workflow.
+This project is aimed at facilitating  any developer the implementation of their own Sparta plugins through showing examples of each kind of step.
+The repository features all the functionalities included in our SDK.
+Our main goal is, that implementing any custom plugin becomes as easy as developing a workflow.

 ## Getting Started
 Before get going you must first `clone` this repository.
 Bear in mind that all the examples available in this repository were developed using Intellij IDE with `Spark 2.2.0` and `Scala 2.11`.

 ### Installing

-Once you have it cloned  you must create a new Intellij project and  import the repository modules in our new Intellij project
+Once you have it cloned  you must create a new Intellij project and  import the repository modules in it:
-`File > Project structure > Project settings > Modules`
-This will allows us to resolve all the dependencies included in the POM examples.
-You can use any of the plugin examples as a sheet to start developing you own plugin.
+`File > Project structure > Project settings > Modules`.
+This will allow you to resolve all the dependencies included in the POMs.
+If you have gotten this step right you will automatically see how all the dependencies start to be resolved in the code.

-Finally you must import one or both JAR's.
+Finally, you must make sure to import one or both SDK JAR's in every module.
+You can do this by clicking in the dependency tab and then in the `+` symbol, this will allow you to browse your local filesystem and upload them.
 Choosing between any of them will depend on whether you have access or not to the Stratio Crossdata library.
 The `sdk-lite-xd` JAR has a Crossdata dependency in it whereas the `sdk-lite` is implemented solely with Scala & Spark.
+Bear in mind that if you decide to use the `sdk-lite-xd` you will also need to upload the `sdk-lite` JAR since it has the latter as a dependency in its POM.

+You can use  any of the plugin examples in this repository as a sheet to start developing you own plugin.

 ### Developing your custom plugin

 #### Create ad-hoc validations

-If there are some preconditions that must be met in order to correctly use the plugin, it is possible to add a validate method that follows this signature and return the ValidationResult ATD.
+If there are some preconditions that must be met in order to correctly use the plugin, it is possible to add a validate method that follows the following syntax and return the ValidationResult ATD.
 Please note that there is a sequence of messages, so it is possible to specify multiple errors.
 ```scala
 override def validate(): ValidationResult = {